mathesar-foundation/mathesar-wiki/README.md

 - For page redirects, we use [`mkdocs-redirects`](https://github.com/mkdocs/mkdocs-redirects).

+- We use the [awesome-pages plugin](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin) for some additional control over the navigation system.

 ## See also

 - The [source content for Mathesar's _documentation_](https://github.com/centerofci/mathesar/tree/develop/docs), which also utilizes MkDocs.